-It includes support for building a Debian package containing a ‘fat-jar’ which includes the repl, the examples and bagel.
-This can be created by specifying the deb profile:
+The Maven build includes support for building a Debian package containing the assembly ‘fat-jar’, PySpark, and the necessary scripts and configuration files.
+This can be created by specifying the following:

-The debian package can then be found under repl/target.
-We added the short commit hash to the file name so that we can distinguish individual packages build for SNAPSHOT versions.
+The debian package can then be found under assembly/target.
+We added the short commit hash to the file name so that we can distinguish individual packages built for SNAPSHOT versions.

 Running only Java 8 tests and nothing else.

 -Pjava8-tests profile is enabled, they will run in spite of

 For these tests to run your system must have a JDK 8 installation.

 If you have JDK 8 installed but it is not the system default, you can set JAVA_HOME to point to JDK 8 before running the tests.

 PySpark on YARN is only supported if the jar is built with Maven.
 Further, there is a known problem with building this assembly jar on Red Hat based operating systems (see SPARK-1753).
 If you wish to run PySpark on a YARN cluster with Red Hat installed, we recommend that you build the jar elsewhere, then ship it over to the cluster.
 We are investigating the exact cause for this.